benmgreene/heroku-buildpack-meteorite/README.md

 heroku config:add METEOR_SETTINGS='{"herp":"derp"}'
 ```

-You need to have a verified account so the buildpack can add a `mongohq:sandbox` addon.
+This buildpack is DB agnostic so you need to specify a DB connection in `heroku config`